Energy Department among federal agencies breached by Russian ransomware gang

 —

-AP reporters Sara Cline in Baton Rouge, Louisiana, and Nomaan Merchant in Washington contributed to this report.
+AP reporters Sara Cline in Baton Rouge, Louisiana, Eugene Johnson in Seattle and Nomaan Merchant and Rebecca Santana in Washington contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.